 In Tanzania, literacy rates have dropped over 20 percent in recent years and more than 55,000 girls have been banned from attending school because of pregnancy in the past decade alone.
 Survivors of sexual violence are being further traumatized by lawmakers who are making them pay for someone else’s crime with their futures.

 Women are not permitted to travel alone

 In Gilead, Handmaids can only travel in pairs or be accompanied by a Guardian.

-Just last month, Saudi Arabia lifted its ban on women obtaining passports, traveling and working without the permission of a male relative.
-Regulations issued alongside those granting women new freedom of travel also permitted women to register births, deaths and marriages, and to serve as a minor’s legal guardian.
+In 2019, Saudi Arabia lifted its ban on women obtaining passports, traveling, and working without the permission of a male relative.
+Regulations issued alongside those granting women new freedom of travel also permitted women to register births, deaths, and marriages, and to serve as a minor’s legal guardian.

 Women's rights are human rights and it’s time the whole world knows it.

 In the television adaptation of The Handmaid’s Tale, in Gilead, female genital mutilation (FGM) is used as a form of punishment.

 We know that FGM occurs on every continent except Antarctica, and across all geographical, cultural, religious, and socio-economic backgrounds.
 While the reasons for performing FGM vary, it is always rooted in the desire to control women and girls’ bodies.